dxc-technology/halstack-style-guide/guidelines/principles/overview/README.md

 ## Open Source

-Halstack is an open source design system, this means that we work towards DXC technology bussines needs, but it is open for anyone to use and contribute back to.
+Halstack is an open source design system, this means that we work towards DXC Technology bussines needs, but it is open for anyone to use and contribute back to.

 We are charmed to receive external contributions to help us find bugs, design new features, or help us improve the project documentation.
 If you're interested, definitely check out our [contribution guidelines](https://github.com/dxc-technology/halstack-style-guide/blob/master/contributing/overview.md).